LTI-SRS2025/LTI-SRS2025.github.io/index.md

 # Overview

-Student Research Symposium (SRS) is an LTI-wide event for students to show their recent and/or ongoing research and projects to the community.
+The Student Research Symposium (SRS) is an LTI-wide event for students to show their recent and/or ongoing research and projects to the community.
 Submissions from students are selected to be presented as talks or posters/demos throughout the day-long event.
-During the event, talks and posters/demos are judged by a panel of students and faculty<!--, and cash prizes are given to the winners ($500 prize for the main and demo tracks, $250 prize for the preliminary work and theme tracks). -->This is a great chance to enjoy the camaraderie of students and faculty, and munch on good food together!
+During the event, talks and posters/demos are judged by a panel of students and faculty.
+This is a great chance to enjoy the camaraderie of students and faculty, and munch on good food together!
 In addition, if you have a speaking requirement for your degree program (e.g., MLT), participating in this event can fulfill that requirement!

 ## Topics of Interest
 For a list of relevant submission topics, see the submission topics under [EMNLP 2024’s call for papers](https://2024.emnlp.org/calls/main_conference_papers/) as well as [COLM 2025’s call for papers](https://colmweb.org/cfp.html).
 These include (but are not limited to):